poojith12/poojith12/README.md

 👋 Hi, I’m poojith

 <br />I am an AI enthusiast constantly exploring and learning new things.
-I have experience in python, java, html, css & javascript. <br /> Currently working as software developer in AI - Built Mobile(Android) and Desktop(Windows, Mac, Linux) Applications in AI.
+I have experience in python, java, html, css & javascript. <br /> Currently working as software developer in AI - Built Mobile(Android) and Desktop(Windows, Mac, Linux) Applications.

 <!---
 poojith12/poojith12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.